 For purposes of comparing our executive compensation against the competitive market, the Compensation Committee reviews and considers the compensation levels and practices of a group of peer companies.
-This compensation peer group consists of consumer, retail, and technology companies that are similar to us in terms of revenue, market capitalization, business focus, and revenue growth.
+This compensation peer group is made up of online retail and e-commerce companies that are similar to us in terms of revenue and market capitalization.
+The Compensation Committee reviews our compensation peer group at least annually and adjusts the composition of the peer group if warranted, taking into account changes in both our business and that of the companies in the peer group.

-In developing the compensation peer group in July 2022 to serve as a reference point in our fiscal year 2023 executive compensation decisions, the following criteria were used to identify comparable companies:
+In developing the compensation peer group in June 2023 to serve as a reference point for our fiscal year 2024 executive compensation decisions, the following criteria were used to identify comparable companies: